smithki/vuex-ts/README.md

 export class MyModuleChildren extends ModuleChildren {
   [usedIn] = () => MyModule;

-  // Must be a function or method that returns an constructor of VuexTsModule someNestedModule = () => someNestedModule;
+  // Must be a function or method that returns a constructor of VuexTsModule someNestedModule = () => someNestedModule;
 }
 ```